Aussiroth/aussiroth.github.io/index.md

 ---

 ## Biography
-I am currently a CS Ph.D. student at National University of Singapore.
+I am currently a CS Ph.D. student at National University of Singapore, advised by Dr Diptarka Chakraborty.
 My interests are in Theoretical Computer Science, especially in **Approximation Algorithms**.
 My current research often involves algorithmic fairness, where I look at applications of algorithms where fairness is a significant concern.

 I have also been teaching as a full time teaching assistant during my studies, and enjoy teaching range of topics, and doing my best to pass on my CS knowledge.

+I graduated in May 2020 with a Bachelor's degree in Computer Science from National University of Singapore.
+Thereafter, I spent around 6 months as a research assistant under Dr Roger Zimmermann before starting my PhD studies.

 ---